Joshhhuaaa/EnhancedSCCTVersus/PatchNotes.md

 ### General
 - New GUI for Reloaded settings has been added.
 Open the Reloaded settings with `F12` or `Ctrl+O` hotkeys.
 - Added new Lobby Room settings to change the map using previous/next arrows or a drop-down list with categories and search functionality.
+- Removed the restriction that prevented a host from starting a game when the other team had no players.
 - A notification sound now plays when a player joins a game session.
 - Removed the restriction that prevented a host from starting a game when the other team had no players.
 - New console commands have been added.
 Open the console with the Tilde (~) or Backtick (\`) key and type `help` to see the list of available commands.
 Press the Escape key to close the console.